forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 # {{ page.title }}

-Notifier can dispatch a variety of messages through various channels and varying formats alerting you to events in your environment.
+Notifier can dispatch a variety of messages through various channels and varying formats to you to events in your Google Cloud Platform (GCP) environment.

 ---